-THE WAR YEARS 1939-1945
+THE WAR YEARs

-The year of 1939 began quietly enough with a visit to the aerodrome by twenty-two officers of the 2nd infantry division of the Aldershot command of the British army.
+he year of 1939 began quietly enough with a visit to the aerodrome by twenty-two officers of the 2nd infantry division of the Aldershot command of the British army.
 They arrived on the Imperial Airways liner ‘Hannibal’ to watch a tactical exercise.

 Over the next few months Hornchurch entertained both French and Romanian Missions, as well as a Siamese military contingent to show the running of a British RAF fighter station.